todogroup/governance/structure/ambassadors/ambassador-manual.md

 - A **TODO OSPO Ambassadors Credly badge** issued by the Linux Foundation
 - Amplification through TODO/OSPONews and community channels

-Status is meant to make participation visible and motivating — not to turn community work into a grind.
+Status is meant to make participation visible and motivating, not to turn community work into a grind

 ## Requirements, Benefits, and Renewal